JLR to suspend production at UK manufacturing facilities from next week

-March 20 (Reuters) - Luxury automaker Jaguar Land Rover said late on Thursday it would temporarily suspend production at its UK manufacturing facilities from next week to curb the coronavirus' spread.
+(Reuters) - Luxury automaker Jaguar Land Rover <TAMO.NS> said late on Thursday it would temporarily suspend production at its UK manufacturing facilities from next week to curb the coronavirus' spread.

 The carmaker said it intends to resume production at the facilities in the week of April 20.